jeremy-collette/midistar/README.md

 If you're building midistar for the first time, some setup is required.
 If you are on Linux or OSX, you can try running the `./build_setup_unix` command from a terminal in the midistar directory.
-If you are on Windows, run the `build_setup_win32.bat` command from a Developer Command Prompt.
-You will have to install Visual Studio to access a Developer Command Prompt on Windows.
+If you are on Windows, run the `build_setup_win32.bat` command from the "x64 Native Tools Command Prompt for VS 2017" Developer Command Prompt.
+You will have to install Visual Studio to access this Developer Command Prompt on Windows.

 Please note that this command does not install prerequisites for the third- party libraries.
 As such, they may fail to build.
 When a build failure occurs,